Lewwiss/react-storefront-template/README.md

 # React / Shopify Storefront

 An application that uses the [Shopify Buy SDK](https://shopify.github.io/js-buy-sdk/).
-Allow's users to create a React storefront while still using Shopify basic plan.
+Allows users to create a separate PWA and use Shopify as a headless CMS.

 ## Setup